wazuh/wazuh-ansible/roles/wazuh/ansible-wazuh-agent/README.md

 Role Variables
 --------------

-* `wazuh_managers`: Collection of Wazuh Managers' IP address, port, and protocol used by the agent
+* `wazuh_manager`: Wazuh Manager IP address, port, and protocol used in the agent-manager communication.
 * `wazuh_agent_authd`: Collection with the settings to register an agent using authd.

 Playbook example